-- It is the responsibility of each Provincial Judge to maintain their own Record Keeping Form and CPE Hours Form and submit them to the AGF Women's Program Manager and the Information and Resources Representative. - It is the responsibility of each Level 10 and National Eligible Judge to maintain their own Provincial Record Keeping Form, CPE Hours Form, and National Points Chart and submit them to the AGF Women's Program Manager and the Information and Resources Representative. - It is the responsibility of each National Judge to maintain their own Record Keeping Form, CPE Hours Form, National Points Chart, and Professional Development Form and submit them to the AGF Women's Program Manager and the WJC Chair. - Failure to submit the Record Keeping and the CPE Hours Form will result in the judge not meeting their requirements and their judging level status will be reviewed by the WJC. - Please see Document Submission Dates for deadlines on submitting records. - Judges will be fined \$25.00 for the late submission of the Record Keeping Form.
+- It is the responsibility of each Provincial Judge to maintain their own Record Keeping Form and CPE Hours Form and submit them to the AGF Women's Program Manager and the Information and Resources Representative. - It is the responsibility of each National Judge to maintain their own Record Keeping Form, CPE Hours Form, National Points Chart, and Professional Development Form and submit them to the AGF Women's Program Manager and the WJC Chair. - Failure to submit the Record Keeping and the CPE Hours Form will result in the judge not meeting their requirements and their judging level status will be reviewed by the WJC. - Please see Document Submission Dates for deadlines on submitting records. - Judges will be fined \$25.00 for the late submission of the Record Keeping Form.